 Matches are made for Rapid Response Meetings, which may occur in different locations of the state to accommodate the availability of legislators and researchers.

-A baseline survey will be conducted to access legislators’ use of research evidence as it relates to public health issue areas.
+A confidential baseline interview will be conducted to assess legislators’ use of research evidence as it relates to public health issue areas.

-- A semi-structured policy identification needs assessments will be conducted with a broader group of legislators beginning in Fall 2019 and continuing throughout 2020
+- A semi-structured policy identification needs assessment interview will be conducted with a broader group of legislators beginning in Fall 2019 and continuing throughout 2020

 - Legislators will be prioritized for their involvement based on their interest in public health issues, which is to be gleaned by their (co)sponsorship on relevant bills and public statements